-Floorlayer (level 2)
+Floorlayer - textile and resilient (level 2)

 There are 12 training providers who offer this course.
 Check if a training provider can deliver this training in the apprentice's work location.

-Information about Floorlayer (level 2)
+Information about Floorlayer - textile and resilient (level 2)

-Installing carpets, vinyl, linoleum and rubber or laminate and wood flooring.
+Installing carpets, vinyl, linoleum and rubber.

 - Knowledge, skills and behaviours